rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Whether and how these parties succeed will have large implications for the future of financial markets of the world, and might determine the level of freedom of the societies of the future.
-Where China and Facebook are making rapid progress the Eurozone is still deliberating, while they might have a vital role in including the democratic process in the running of the future financial markets.
+Where China and Facebook are making rapid progress, the Eurozone is still deliberating while they might have a vital role in including the democratic process in the running of the future financial markets.